Parsa-Rajabi/Parsa-Rajabi/README.md

 ### Welcome! 👋🏽

 Hi, I'm Parsa!
-I am currently an instructor and researcher at Simon Fraser University with an interest in <strong>Computer Science Education</strong>, AI-Education,  Human-Computer Interaction (HCI) and Computational Thinking.
+I am currently a Computer Science instructor and researcher with an interest in <strong>Computer Science Education</strong>, AI-Education,  Human-Computer Interaction (HCI) and Computational Thinking.

 During my spare time, I love to cook, travel, ski, hike and volunteer in the community / on campus!